Event Portal Site

 Public Feedback List

 - Show the most recent list of published feedback on public pages.
-This is helpful when you have gathered automated feedback from attendees, and you published some of them to show to potential attendees.
+This is helpful when you have gathered automated feedback from attendees, and you published some of them to show on the portal site.

 Extra Navigation Links